-If the above requirements are not met, or if there is evidence that the envelope has been tampered with, the original form will be returned to the applicant for corrective action.
+If the above requirements are not met, or if there is evidence that the envelope has been tampered with, USCIS will return the original form to the applicant for corrective action.

 Validity Period for the Report of Medical Examination and Vaccination Record (Form I-693)

 Effective August 12, 2021, USCIS is temporarily extending the validity period of an otherwise valid Form I-693 in cases where the civil surgeon’s signature on Form I-693 is dated no more than 60 days before the applicant files Form I-485; No more than 4 years have passed since the date of the civil surgeon’s signature; and the decision on Form I-485 is issued on or before September 30, 2021.

 The USCIS does not regulate the medical fee.
 It depends on the doctor or institution conducting the medical examination.
 Rates can vary by physician.
 You need to check with your local jurisdiction or the approved physician or medical facility for current rates.
 However, the cost ranges from $100 to $500.

 Vaccination is an important part of the medical examination that an applicant filing for an I-485 or seeking an immigrant visa from an embassy abroad must satisfy.
 Certain scenario-specific factors related to vaccinations can come into play.
 One example is age, and another is allergic reactions to vaccinations.
 When vaccination requirements and expectations are set or scrutinized by USCIS, they consider issues of this nature.

 United States immigration laws require vaccinations to prevent the diseases in the list below.
 This applies to foreign nationals who apply for an immigrant visa abroad.
 It also applies to foreign nationals seeking an adjustment of status to a permanent resident status while in the U.S.: